Confinement of fermions in tachyon matter

 \section{Lagrangian Density of the model}

 In this paper we will focus on a model described by a Lagrangian density given by

-where $m_{q\bar{q}}$ is the bare fermion mass.
+{where $m_{q\bar{q}}$ is the `bare' quark mass or {\it current quark mass} when the particles under consideration are light, and sometimes referred to as the {\it running quark mass} if the particles involved are heavy.
+It should be seen to be the same as the mass term that appear in the QCD Lagrangian \cite{pdg}.
+While $M(\phi)=m_{q\bar{q}}G(\phi)$ is the constituent quark mass function which will latter be identified with the scalar potential $S(r)$ in subsequent sections.
+The `bare' mass ($m_{q\bar{q}}$) leads to {\it explicit chiral symmetry} breaking while the $M(r)$ permits both {\it explicit and dynamical chiral symmetry breaking} similar to renormalized mass in QCD Lagrangian \cite{Melnikov,Heinz}, we will discuss it in details subsequently.}

 It should be noted that due to the mass term together with gauge term, $F_{\mu\nu}F^{\mu\nu}$, the Lagrangian is certain to produce both scalar and vector potential contributions to the fermions.
 The equations of motion of this Lagrangian density are

 Again the indices are $\nu=0$ and $\mu=j=1,2,3$ as defined in the previous section.
 These choices are made deliberately to avoid the creation of {\it chromomagnetic field} so we can focus on the {\it chromoelectric field} which creates the flux tube picture, relevant for our analysis.
 Therefore, Eq.(\ref{15}) becomes